 Other hunters have echoed Keller's enthusiasm for taking advantage of the LGCO.
 Martin Hesby, an avid snow goose hunter since 1987 from Brooking, S.D., said the spectacle of snow goose hunting makes it more than worth the extreme effort and planning it often requires.

 "Snow goose hunting tests the knowledge and skill of the hunter like no other form of waterfowl hunting I have ever experienced," said Hesby.
 "This challenge draws me to the bird, and because snow geese are very adaptive and seem to get smarter and smarter every year, a hunter needs to evolve and always be working to stay one step ahead of the game from season to season."

 Retriever training opportunity

-Along with the sheer enjoyment and excitement of light goose hunting, it can also be a valuable opportunity for hunters to give their dogs more experience retrieving, said Tony Vandemore, co-owner of Habitat Flats in Missouri, one of the most well-known hunting outfitters in the country.
+Along with the sheer enjoyment and excitement of light goose hunting, it can also be a valuable opportunity for hunters to give their dogs more experience retrieving, said Tony Vandemore, co-owner of Habitat Flats in Missouri.

 "For those who enjoy hunting with dogs, the spring season is a great opportunity.
 Typically there are a lot of retrieves to be made, everything from marks in the decoys to long blinds," said Vandemore.
 "Dogs can mark snow geese falling at long distances, so it really helps with their marking.
 In my mind, the best way to 'make' a good gun dog is to kill a lot of birds over them and give them a lot of opportunities, and that's what snow goose hunting is all about.
 And it doesn't hurt that the main goal is to help contain the mid-continent light goose population, as they are destroying their breeding ground on the tundra."